-- Produce a Supervision Plan (SP) that ensures the employee is not left unsupervised at any time in the School when access to children is available; - The SP will be signed by the Headmaster and the Employee so that the latter is fully cognisant of the details; - The SP will be checked by the Deputy Head (in the case of academic staff) or the Bursar (in the case of Support Staff) once per week and a note made in the appropriate place on the SP; - A relevant note will be made on the Single Central Register with the date (in full) when the SP started and again when it ceased.
+- Produce a Supervision Plan (SP) that ensures the employee is not left unsupervised at any time in the School when access to children is available; - The SP will be signed by the Headmaster, or Chief Operating Officer and the Employee so that the latter is fully cognizant of the details; - The SP will be checked by the Deputy Head (in the case of academic staff) or the Chief Operating Officer every two weeks and a note made in the appropriate place on the SP;

+A relevant note will be made on the Single Central Register with the date (in full) when the SP started and again when it ceased.
 The latter date will coincide with the arrival of the DBS check.